 New York Institute of Technology has made a limited number of grants available based on financial need.
-For maximum consideration, students must file their Free Application for Federal Student Aid (FAFSA) form by the February 14 priority date.
+For maximum consideration, students must file a Free Application for Federal Student Aid (FAFSA) form.
 Amounts vary annually depending on the student's financial need and the availability of funds.
 Students must be making Satisfactory Academic Progress (SAP) toward their degrees, be enrolled full-time in courses applicable to their degree program for the semester awarded, and demonstrate financial need as evidenced by their FAFSA.